corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 Tyler emphasizes that "none of our software projects are as simple as they could be."
 Rust's approach to memory management and its emphasis on explicit handling of side effects can lead to simpler, more maintainable code structures.

-If you are curious to learn more about maintaining large C++ codebases and migrating to Rust, listen to [this interview with Brendan Abolivier from Thunderbird](https://corrode.dev/podcast/s02e03-thunderbird) for our "Rust in Production" podcast series.
+If you are curious to learn more about maintaining large C++ codebases and migrating to Rust, listen to [this interview with Brendan Abolivier from Thunderbird](https://corrode.dev/podcast/s02e03-thunderbird) from our "Rust in Production" podcast series.

 ## The Tooling Advantage